Code-Institute-Submissions/declanosullivan-beara-seaview-bed-and-breakfast_OctResub/README.md

 ### Media

+* Pexels - All images are stock images from this site

 ### Acknowledgements
 I'm really grateful for the support I've received from the CI course, CI community and my July-5p cohort.
 I'd like in particular to thank my mentor Tim as well as the tutors who've helped me through LMS challenages - Igor, Scott, Jo and John.